Numero7-Mojeangering/System-Diagram/readme.md

 # Summary

-This project renders a system functional architecture defined in a json file.
+This project renders a system architecture defined in a json file.

 We are using a **time-step simulation** to move the subsystems.